 Carbide metal is known to be one of the strongest and most durable metals in the power tools industry.
 Therefore, a chainsaw chain that’s made of carbide would definitely be stronger than other kinds of it.

-As they come with quite a good built quality, the price of these chains are also higher than any other types of the chain is the market.
+As they come with quite a good built quality, the price of these chains is also higher than any other type of chain is the market.
 Another major drawback of this chain is its high brittle property.
 Due to that issue, it can break off if you hit it by a high striking force.

 Therefore, carbide made chains are meant to be handled with prior care.
 Also, the maintenance and repair cost is way higher in these chains as well.

 Self Sharpening Chainsaw Chains

 This is the most spectacular kind of chainsaw chain of the 6 types we are talking about.
 But if you look at it in a different way, it’s really worth it will come out.

 See, sharpening is one of the hectic works that a chainsaw user has to deal with.
 But this chain has a mechanism that sharpens themselves without any prior manual effort.
 Therefore, they are called self-sharpening chainsaw chains.